TristanvanLeeuwen/InleidingSC2-CT/index.md

 In addition, we pay attention to writing readable and error-free code, version control, comparing different numerical methods and reproducible numerical experiments.

-The assignments you make every week are processed in pairs into a report in the form of a scientific article of **maximum 10 pages** (including references).
-Use [this template](https://www.overleaf.com/latex/templates/preparing-a-manuscript-for-submission-to-an-optica-meeting-or-conference/ryxhcjvjfrjk) (available from overleaf) .
-In addition to the report, you also submit the code.
+The assignments you make every week are processed in pairs into a report of **maximum 10 pages** (including references, excluding code).
+In addition to the report, you also submit the code (as github link or .zip file).

-The **deadline** for the report is **Friday 24 June 2022**.
+The **deadline** for the report is **Friday June 30th 2023**.
 Mail your report to [Tristan van Leeuwen](mailto:t.vanleeuwen@uu.nl)

 # Useful resources